Quantum effects of black holes and cosmological constant problem: Cosmological constant problem

 \section{Cosmological constant problem}

-Quantum effects on black-hole dynamics in a scalar field background is discussed in previous section.
-In this section, an interplay between gravity and a vacuum energy of a scalar filed is considered using statistical mechanics of black holes based on mass spectrum (\ref{Mschw0}) given in Section \ref{QSS}.
-The universe is assumed to be filled only with a scalar field for simplicity.
-A quantum theory of the scalar filed requires an existence of a vacuum energy of the filed and its interaction with the space time.
-First, Zel'dovich has discussed\cite{Zeldovich:1967gd} this point in 1969, and he pointed out a serious discrepancy between expected and observed values of a vacuum energy.
-Weinberg has estimated\cite{RevModPhys.61.1} a vacuum-energy density by summing up all ground state energies of the scalar field as
+The previous section discusses The impact of quantum effects on black-hole dynamics in a background owing to the scalar field.
+This section treats the interplay between gravity and the vacuum energy of a scalar field in terms of the statistical mechanics of black holes, based on the mass spectrum (\ref{Mschw0}) given in Section \ref{QSS}.
+For simplicity, we assume that the universe is filled with a scalar field only, and the quantum scalar field has vacuum energy that interacts with space-time.
+This point was first discussed by Zel'dovich \cite{Zeldovich:1967gd} in 1969, where a significant discrepancy was noted between the expected and observed values of the vacuum energy.
+Weinberg estimated the vacuum-energy density induced by the ground-state energy of the scalar-field\cite{RevModPhys.61.1}:

-where $k_s$ and $m_s$ are the momentum and mass of the scalar, respectively.
-If energy cut-off $\lambda_G\gg m_s$ of the integration is set to the Planck energy, a vacuum-energy density becomes $\langle\rho_{vac}\rangle\simeq6.3\hbar^{-1}G^{-2}\simeq1.4\times10^{74}~\mathrm{GeV}^4$.
-Here the physical dimension of $\langle\rho_{vac}\rangle$ is $(mass)/(length)^{-3}$ in our units and is $(energy)^4$ in the natural units.
-This value is enormously larger than the observed value of the dark energy $\rho_{DE}\simeq10^{-47}~\mathrm{GeV}^4$\cite{Ade:2015xua,Olive:2016xmw}.
-This discrepancy, which is refereed to as ``cosmological constant problem'', is one of the most serious discrepancy between an established theory and a precise observation.
-Whereas a number of explanations has been proposed for this problem, a widely accepted solution is not established yet to date.
-Recent reviews of the cosmological constant problem can be found in references\cite{Nobbenhuis:2004wn, Martin:2012bt, Burgess:2013ara, Padilla:2015aaa}.
+where $k_s$ and $m_s$ are the momentum and mass of the scalar filed, respectively.
+If the energy cut-off $\lambda_G\gg m_s$ of the integration is set to the Planck energy, the vacuum-energy density becomes $\langle\rho_{vac}\rangle\simeq6.3\hbar^{-1}G^{-2}\simeq1.4\times10^{74}~\textrm{GeV}^4$.
+Here the physical dimensions of $\langle\rho_{vac}\rangle$ are $(mass)/(length)^{-3}$ in our units and is $(energy)^4$ in natural units.
+This value is considerably greater than the observed value of dark energy $\rhpDE\simeq10^{-47}~\textrm{GeV}^4$\cite{Ade:2015xua,Olive:2016xmw}.
+This discrepancy constitutes the so-called ``cosmological constant problem'' and is one of the most notable discrepancies between an established theory and a precise observation.
+Although several explanations have been put forward, there is still no consensus.
+Recent reviews can be found in references\cite{Nobbenhuis:2004wn, Martin:2012bt, Burgess:2013ara, Padilla:2015aaa}.